 However, there are only a few laws on the books that have mandatory sentences.
 In most situations, judges are allowed to take in a number of considerations when determining a sentence for a convicted criminal defendant.
 For example, judges are often allowed to consider a defendant's criminal history, the circumstances under which the crime was committed (did the defendant steal for the fun of it, or did he steal because he needed to put food on the table for his kids?), and whether the defendant genuinely feels remorse about their actions.

 What factors do judges take into account when considering punishments?

 If the judge isn't limited by a mandatory minimum sentence, some other law, or laws limiting their discretion, the defense is normally allowed to bring a plethora of factors to the judge's attention.
 Here are some examples of factors that judges often take into consideration when determining punishment:

 However, these factors can be turned around by the judge as well.
 Just as one factor could be a "mitigating" factor (one that lessens a criminal punishment), that same factor could be an "aggravating" factor (one that increases a criminal punishment) under different circumstances.

-For example, if a criminal defendant has a criminal record of committing the same types of crimes over and over, it may appear to a judge that the previous criminal punishments have not been adequate and could sway the judge to impose a harsher punishment.
-As another example, if a criminal defendant was particularly malicious in the commission of his crime, a harsher punishment may be in order (examples include using a weapon during a crime, or inflicting physical or mental harm on a victim).
+For example, if a criminal defendant has a criminal record of committing the same types of crimes over and over, it may appear to a judge that the previous criminal punishments haven't been adequate and could sway the judge to impose a harsher punishment.
+As another example, if a criminal defendant was particularly malicious in the commission of a crime, a harsher punishment may be in order (examples include using a weapon during a crime, or inflicting physical or mental harm on a victim).